-- Tweet: @publicofficial (replace “publicofficial” with your official’s Twitter handle) As a constituent and #MSactivist I urge you to support interests of people w #MS.
+- X: @publicofficial (replace “publicofficial” with your official’s Twitter handle) As a constituent and #MSactivist I urge you to support interests of people w #MS.

-A Twitter mention — the “@” symbol preceding a user handle — directs your tweet to the intended recipient to engage them in conversation.
+With a mention on X — the “@” symbol preceding a user handle — directs your tweet to the intended recipient to engage them in conversation.
 A period (.) in front of a mention ensures that all of your followers also see the tweet.

 Don’t be disappointed if your official doesn’t respond.
 Officials and their staff are still learning social media just like the rest of us!